CormacMcCarthy/Latin-101/translation2.md

 **C. Translation**
 Please translate the passage into idiomatic English.

 Long ago, Prometheus, first son of Iapeti❌ Iapetus, was making men out of mud.
 At the same time, Vulcanus, was making women❌ a woman out of mud.
 Minerva gave this woman a soul and all the gods sent gifts to her.
 The name of "Pandora" was given to her.
-Pandora was given to Epimetheo❌Epimetheus in marraige❌ by Jupiter.
+Pandora was given to Epimetheo❌Epimetheus in marraige❌ marriage by Jupiter.
 Their daughter was Pyrrha, the first mortal.